pycon-mentored-sprints/write-ups/PyCon_website_description.md

 ### Contributors

-The call for contributors (individuals willing to participate in the sprint) will also open on the **8th of February** and close on the **14th of March 2019** and we encourage anyone interested to attend.
+The call for contributors (individuals willing to participate in the sprint) will also open on the **17th of February 2020** and close on the **20th of March 2020** and we encourage anyone interested to attend.
 **If you are wondering if this event is for you: it definitely is and we would love to have you taking part in this sprint.**

 Please use the following link to take part in the sprint: [https://docs.google.com/forms/d/e/1FAIpQLSfmUDvXXHRgkBpYcHpy6O3txHEeLihz6g7hlXHThlLJMJ2zig/viewform?usp=sf_link](https://docs.google.com/forms/d/e/1FAIpQLSfmUDvXXHRgkBpYcHpy6O3txHEeLihz6g7hlXHThlLJMJ2zig/viewform?usp=sf_link)

 ## When is the mentored sprint?

-This mentored sprint will take place on Saturday, May 4th, 2019 from 2:35pm to 6:30pm in room 25C.
+This mentored sprint will take place on Friday 17th April 2020 in room 321.
+The exact time is still to be confirmed within the next few days.

 ## Getting in touch

-If you would like to contact the organizers for any business related to the mentored sprints please send us an email to nwuk@pyladies.com
+If you would like to contact the organizers for any business related to the mentored sprints please send us an email to tania@pyladies.com

 ## Projects that have signed up